 One other popular tradition and souvenir in Turkey are the evil eye amulets.
-You’ll see them everywhere in Turkey, from the tourist souvenir shop to homes and on bracelets, necklaces, and other forms of jewelry.
-Though we should note that the amulets are still popular, but are losing traction among the younger generation and becoming more a touristy thing and less of a cultural trait.
+You’ll see them everywhere in Turkey, from tourist souvenir shops to homes and bracelets, necklaces, and other forms of jewelry.
+However, we should note that the amulets are still popular but are losing traction among the younger generation, becoming more touristy and less of a cultural trait.

-A Nazar is an eye-shaped amulet made out of beautiful blue glass, with certain colors majorly consisting of the standard order of blue, white, yellow, and black.
-You’ll see it everywhere in turkey and recognize them immediately.
+A Nazar is an eye-shaped amulet made out of beautiful blue glass, with specific colors in the standard order of blue, white, yellow, and black.
+You’ll see them everywhere in Turkey and recognize them immediately.

-In Turkey (and Islamic cultures in general) the hammam was significant in three major ways.
-Religiously, it provided for the needs of ritual ablutions; it provided general hygiene as most houses didn’t have baths; and finally, it served important social functions in the community, as it was a gendered meeting place for men and for women.
+In Turkey (and Islamic cultures in general), the hammam was significant in three primary ways.
+Religiously, it provided for the needs of ritual ablutions; it provided general hygiene as most houses didn’t have baths; and finally, it served essential social functions in the community, as it was a gendered meeting place for men and women.

-Turkish baths have become popular in Spa’s all over the world, but they are a different experience.
+Turkish baths have become popular in Spa worldwide, but they are a different experience.
 In those facilities, the Turkish bath is more about relaxing and purifying the body with the typical hot, humid air than the cultural and social event that’s a Hammam in Turkey.

 Carpets and Rugs

 Turkish carpets and rugs are some of the most famous products from Turkey.
-They are regarded as some of the best in the world and each rug and carpet represents an important part of Turkish history, culture, and heritage.
+They are regarded as some of the best in the world, and each rug and carpet represents an integral part of Turkish history, culture, and heritage.

-Carpets prices range from several hundred to hundreds of thousands of dollars and this difference depends upon many factors.
-Recently there are some fake versions and factory versions, which are much cheaper.
-They won’t have the same quality, value, or history, but still are usually colorful and beautiful.
+Carpet prices range from several hundred to hundreds of thousands of dollars; this difference depends upon many factors.
+Recently there have been some fake versions and factory versions, which are much cheaper.
+They won’t have the same quality, value, or history, but they still are usually colorful and beautiful.

-Another famous Turkish food is the Kebab, one of the most typical dishes in turkey and the Middle East.
+Another famous Turkish food is the Kebab, one of the most typical dishes in Turkey and the Middle East.
 A Kebab (or Kebap in Turkish) generally refers to any dish (usually meat, but also fish or vegetables) where the food is grilled on a skewer or roasted on a rotisserie.
-Though, in Turkey, it can also include dishes cooked over or next to a flame.
+Though, it can also include dishes cooked over or next to a flame in Turkey.
 They can be served on a plate, in sandwiches, or even in wraps (known as dürüm).

-I’ll honest here, when we were first researching what is Turkey famous for, we were surprised to find that Turkish soap operas were so famous and popular.
-We had never heard of them before, though, it seems that they are very popular in some countries, particularly other Muslim countries but also parts of Europe, China, and India.
+I’ll be honest here when we were first researching what is Turkey famous for we were surprised to find that Turkish soap operas were so famous and popular.

-As we do enjoy watching tv from different countries, we will have to give a try to Turkish Soap Operas!
+As we do enjoy watching TV from different countries, we will have to give it a try to Turkish Soap Operas!
 If they are as entertaining as K-dramas, it will be a blast!

 Hair Transplants and Dental Work

-Hair transplants and dental work may not be the first tourist attraction in Turkey, but they are important for the tourism industry as a whole.
-Turkey expects to have about 1.5M million medical tourists by 2023, and estimates to earn about 10 billion USD from it.
+Hair transplants and dental work may not be the first tourist attraction in Turkey, but they are essential for the tourism industry as a whole.
+Turkey expects to have about 1.5M million medical tourists by 2023 and is estimated to earn about 10 billion USD from it.
 So, it’s a big business.

-On the other hand, if happen to notice a few people with a band on their head while exploring Ankara, or Istanbul, now you know why…
+On the other hand, if you happen to notice a few people with a band on their heads while exploring Ankara or Istanbul, now you know why…